-We may receive up to \$15.0 million aggregate gross proceeds under the SEPA from any sales of ADSs we make to Yorkville pursuant to the SEPA.
-However, we are unable to estimate the actual amount of proceeds that we may receive, as it will depend on the number of ADSs that we choose to sell, our ability to meet the conditions to purchases set forth in the SEPA, market conditions and the price of our ADSs, among other factors.
+We may receive up to \$50.0 million aggregate gross proceeds under the SEPA from any sales of ADSs we make to Yorkville pursuant to the SEPA.
+At the date of this Prospectus, we received approximately \$10.2 million aggregate gross proceeds from Advances under the SEPA.
+However, we are unable to estimate the actual amount of proceeds that we may receive in the future, as it will depend on the number of ADSs that we choose to sell, our ability to meet the conditions to purchases set forth in the SEPA, market conditions and the price of our ADSs, among other factors.

-We expect to use any proceeds that we receive under the SEPA to repay outstanding indebtedness owed to Yorkville, for global sales and marketing expansion, research and development, working capital, general corporate purposes and possible future acquisitions.
+We expect to use any proceeds that we receive under the SEPA to repay the December 2025 Promissory Note the monthly required payment of \$150,000 from January 28, 2026 through October 28, 2026 under the promissory note issued under the SEPA, for global sales and marketing expansion, research and development, working capital, general corporate purposes and possible future acquisitions.
 As of the date of this prospectus, we cannot specify with certainty all of the particular uses, and the respective amounts we may allocate to those uses, for any net proceeds we receive.
 Accordingly, we will retain broad discretion over the use of these proceeds.